What is Silicon STEM Academy?

 If my student doesn’t like the course, can I get a refund?

 Unfortunately, we do not offer refunds for a class that a student decides he no longer likes.
 His enrollment most likely prevented another student from enrolling in that course, and Silicon STEM cannot backfill his seat.
 The most common reason for a student to lose interest in a class is that he or she is enrolled in a course that is beyond his or her skill level.
 To prevent this, be sure your student enrolls in the appropriate course for his skill level.
 Silicon STEM wants to provide the best learning environment for each student and will work with the student to identify a more appropriate future class.

 What ages are most appropriate for Silicon STEM classes?

-Silicon STEM Academy is available and welcomes students of all ages ranging from 11-100 years!
+Silicon STEM Academy is available and welcomes students of all ages ranging from 8-100 years!
+(Summer camps are for students 8-18.)
 The courses are offered in a variety of days and times to accommodate a mix of student’s schedules and availabilities.
 Please call 303.800.0011 to talk to a student advisor if you don’t see a time or day that meets your interest.

 When do the summer camps begin?

-How do I sign up for a summer camp?
+How do I sign up for a class or summer camp?